GregAbram/NMC-CTR-Vis/README.md

 		mkdir media
 		mkdir static

 4. Enter the docker subdirectory of the cloned NMC-CTR-Vis project and build Docker image.
-This installs almost everything from on-line packages, but mongo is installed from an included tar file.
+This installs almost everything from on-line packages, but mongo is installed from an external tar file.

 		cd ~/vista/NMR-CTR-Vis/docker
+		cp {wherever}/mongodb-linux-x86_64-2.6.12.tgz .
 		docker build -t vista .

 ## Running the web application